-The RCFL can help with search warrant preparation as it applies to computer evidence, by advising on computer related language, which may be included in the affidavit.
+The RCFL can help with search warrant preparation as it applies to digital evidence by advising on computer-related language.

-Requests for this type of assistance should be made a minimum of 48 hours in advance by filling out a Service Request form.
-However, the RCFL understands that there will be times when an agency will unexpectedly discover computer evidence that they are unprepared to manage.
-Under these circumstances, the advance notice requirement is waived, but for scheduling purposes, the more lead-time given to the RCFL, the better.
-Once the search request is evaluated by the RCFL, the Operations Manager will assign it to an examiner who will then contact the requesting agency.
+Requests for this type of assistance should be made a minimum of 48 hours in advance by filling out a service request form with a RCFL Service Area.
+The advance notice requirement may be waived in certain circumstances.
+Once the search request is evaluated by the RCFL, it will be assigned to an examiner who will then contact the requesting agency.

-Duplication, Storage and Preservation of Computers and Computer Related Evidence
+Duplication, Storage, and Preservation of Digital Devices and Files

-Examinations are typically conducted on copies of the original evidence because of the possibility that the data may be contaminated.
-Therefore, RCFL Examiners, depending on the circumstances, will either duplicate the media (or copy the information) on-site, or they will bring the electronic equipment to the laboratory where they will duplicate the media and then perform the examination.
+Examinations are typically conducted on copies of the original evidence to preserve evidence integrity.
+Therefore, RCFL examiners, depending on the circumstances, will either duplicate the media onsite or in the laboratory before performing the examination.

-Computer Forensics Examiners are scientists.
-As scientists, their job is to conduct a thorough and objective examination of a computer and/or computer related evidence to convert it from a digital format into something that the investigator can view.
+Computer forensics examiners are scientists.
+As scientists, their job is to conduct a thorough and objective examination of a computer and/or computer-related evidence to convert it from a digital format into something that investigators can view.
 It is not the examiner's responsibility to analyze the data for its meaning or significance to the investigation.
-This impartiality and objectivity lends credibility to both their findings and subsequent testimony.
+This impartiality and objectivity lends credibility to both the examiner’s findings and subsequent testimony.

-As records are recovered from seized computer evidence, the prosecutor is likely to use the Examiner to introduce the computer or computer related evidence into court.
-As an expert witness, the Examiner can explain, under oath, about how they conducted the examination and what they discovered as a result.
+If a case goes to trial, the prosecutor is likely to use the examiner to introduce the digital device or evidence into court.
+As an expert witness, the examiner can explain, under oath, how the examination was conducted and what was found.

-This kiosk allows users to extract data from a cell phone, put it into a report, and burn the report to a CD or DVD in as little as 30 minutes.
+The CPIK allows users to extract data from a mobile phone, put it into a report, and make a copy of the report in as little as 30 minutes.